Module 8.3: Cloud Repatriation & Migration

 Why This Module Matters

 Section titled “Why This Module Matters”In late 2022, the software company 37signals (creators of Basecamp and HEY) initiated a massive, highly publicized cloud exit that sent immediate shockwaves through the technology industry.
-Prior to the migration, they were spending a staggering $3.2 million annually on Amazon Web Services.
-It is a common misconception propagated by secondary sources that they saved $3.2 million per year; in reality, that was their total cloud expenditure.
-By strategically repatriating their workloads to owned bare-metal hardware, their actual projected savings were calculated at approximately $1.5 million per year in compute costs alone, culminating in an estimated total savings of roughly $10 million over a five-year horizon.
+Prior to the migration, they were spending a staggering 3.2 million as the annual savings, this is a conflicting claim.
+According to their official basecamp.com/cloud-exit portal, 1.5 million per year in compute alone, culminating in a revised estimated total savings of roughly $10 million over a five-year horizon.

 By early 2023, 37signals successfully completed the bulk of the migration, achieving the massive infrastructure cost reductions they hypothesized.
 However, achieving this required them to hire additional specialized systems engineers and spend months stabilizing their new self-managed database infrastructure.
 Cloud repatriation is a highly viable, economically compelling path at specific scales, but the execution requires deep, uncompromising systems engineering expertise and an organizational willingness to assume absolute responsibility for hardware failure.